slotThe/slotThe.github.io/posts/whitney-k.md

 #define fi x(f,xi)
 ```

-We even have some kind of error handling!\
+We even have some kind of error handling!

-&emsp;Even though it might not look like it, the definition `u Q=128` is
+Even though it might not look like it, the definition `u Q=128` is
 actually super interesting.
 This interpreter runs on 8-bit integers, so
 if we go by normal two's complement rules (instead of thinking we'll use
 unsigned longs all the way through), then we can represent numbers from